erikeidt/eesolar/About Envoy Tariffs with Home Assistant.md

 So, we can have tariffs that alternate periods between CP and one other mode key.&nbsp; Yet, since we can rewrite the tariff (e.g. at least once per minute), we can control the behavior more precisely than the standard set and forget.

-The tariff json text comes as two parts, the first part (called the "tariff:" field is an object that) indicates the schedule and has a few other options and is the input to the REST API to set a new tariff.&nbsp;
+The tariff json text comes as two parts, the first part (called the "tariff:" field is an object that) indicates the desired scheduling of peak and off peak periods and has a few other options.&nbsp;
+This part is the input to the REST API to set a new tariff.&nbsp;
-One particular setting of interest is the "peak_rule:" field, which determines the on peak mode key setting.
+One particular setting of interest is the "peak_rule:" field, which determines the on-peak mode key setting.

 The second part is the daily schedule of specific modes & times, and the envoy (re)generates this second part based on the first part when given.&nbsp;
 This part is called the "schedule:" object field.&nbsp;